Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: The Dual Attention Method

 \subsection{Joint Loss Function}

-We have trained our model with both components being trained separately and together to demonstrate the flexibility of our proposed framework.

-In the absence of an explicit stopping criteria, we have proposed a method of training both components simultaneously.
+We have proposed a method of training both components in an end-to-end manner.
 Since the retina-inspired classification model takes much longer to train than the soft attention model, the loss of the soft attention model is incorporated into the final loss function using a decaying coefficient.
-This allows us to train the model end-to-end with a dynamic loss function \cite{sadafi2020attention}.
+This allows us to train the model end-to-end with a dynamic loss function.

-The joint loss function is as in \eqref{eq:Ljq}, where, $\alpha \in R$ denotes a hyperparameter and $e$ denotes the epoch number.
+The joint loss function is as in eq. \eqref{eq:Ljq}, where, $\alpha$ denotes the loss-weightage hyper-parameter and $e$ denotes the epoch number.